Almada was under rotating water cuts for

 9 · The causes, in layers

 Heat + the seasonal peak.
-It is the operator's own admission: “high temperatures and the significant rise in seasonal population”; “overall demand has exceeded the water we can capture daily from our wells”.
+In the operator's own words: “high temperatures and the significant rise in seasonal population”; “overall demand has exceeded the water we can capture daily from our wells”.

 Follow the money

-SMAS Almada and the câmara are public buyers – their contracts are public records.
-See who they actually pay:
+SMAS Almada and the câmara are public buyers, and their contracts are public records.
+See who they pay:

 SMAS Almada's contracts Município de Almada's contracts